Galicia (Spain): Economy

 The unemployment rate stood at 15.7% in 2017 and was lower than the national average.

 Transportation

 Galicia's main airport is Santiago de Compostela Airport.
 Having been used by 2,083,873 passengers in 2014, it connects the Galician capital with cities in Spain as well as several major European cities.
 There are two other domestic airports in Galicia: A Coruña Airport – Alvedro and Vigo-Peinador Airport.

-The most important Galician fishing port is the Port of Vigo; It is one of the European's leading fishing ports, with an annual catch worth 1,500 million euros.
+The most important Galician fishing port is the Port of Vigo; It is one of Europe's leading fishing ports, with an annual catch worth 1,500 million euros.
 In 2007 the port took in 732951 MT of fish and seafood, and about 4000000 MT of other cargoes.
 Other important ports are A Coruña, Marín-Pontevedra, Ferrol and the smaller port of Vilagarcía de Arousa, as well as important recreational ports in Pontevedra capital city and Burela.
 Beyond these, Galicia has 120 other organized ports.